Close Mobile Navigation

 The human papillomavirus (HPV) is a common sexually transmitted infection that can spread through intimate skin-to-skin contact, as well as vaginal, anal, and oral sex.
 It can also be transmitted by sharing sex toys.1,2

 Anyone who is sexually active can get HPV.
-Since an HPV infection often has no symptoms, it can be hard to detect.
+Since HPV infections often have no symptoms, it can be hard to detect.
 But even if an infected person is asymptomatic, they can still pass the virus to their sexual partner.1

 How are men affected by HPV?